Saving in an IRA? Make it automatic

 - Log on to your account.
 (Not yet registered?
 Sign up now.)

-- Click More in the row of links above your IRA account details and select Schedule an automatic transaction from the dropdown menu.
+- Click More account information in the row of links above your IRA account details and select Schedule an automatic transaction from the dropdown menu.

 - Select Add automatic transaction, then click your IRA account and choose a contribution method—either by maximizing your annual contribution or indicating a specific amount.